chromium/subspace/PRINCIPLES.md

     possible.
 They only use internal heap allocations when strictly required: for instance, because they have a dynamic size.
 Instead, the user can choose what lives on the heap through the use of heap-based smart pointers.
+1. No secret sometimes-heap-allocated-sometimes-not optimizations (e.g. the small string optimization).
+This leads to performance cliffs, but worse, pointer stability is unpredictable if a type vends a pointer to its storage which is sometimes heap allocated (and stable) and sometimes not.
 1. No native arrays.
 Use an Array type instead.
     * Native arrays can't be bounds-checked, and decay to pointers, making them a bit invisible.
 A library type has the same overheads, unless it